ikron/epimutation/README.md

 Scripts for processing Nanopore sequencing data are in the folder ./nanopore

+## Inferring differentially methylated regions (DMRs)

+Scripts for inferring DMRs are in the folder ./jDMR

+## Subsetting single cytosine and DMR methylomes

+Scripts for subsetting single cytosine and DMR methylomes are in the folder ./subsets

 ## Processing ChIP-seq data

 Scripts for processing ChIP-seq data are in the folder ./Chipseq